nightblade9/RapidWeb/README.md

     - Launch the workbench, connect, and create a new schema called `Stocks`

 Open the source project and press F5 in VS Code; it should run and show the dashboard.

+Browse to `/HealthCheck` and verify that the database connection check shows `Successful`.